awslabs/amazon-timestream-driver-jdbc/markdown/setup/squirrel-driver-setup.md

     ![Example](../images/squirrel/squirrel4.png)

 3. Navigate the menu path **Aliases > New Alias...**
-4. In the popped up window, fill the following info
+4. In the popup window, fill the following info

     a.
 For the **Name:** field, enter a name for this alias.
 For example, `TimestreamConnection`